Danish Parenting Swears By These 3 Important Rules

 Pronounced hoo-ga.
 Hygge is one of the most Danish words there is.
 Hygge means cozy time with friends and family and the Danes do this on a regular basis.

 What is special about hygge is not just the cozy atmosphere one creates with candles or nice food, it is about the psychological space you enter into with your friends and loved ones.
 Hygge is about leaving your stress, your problems, your judging and complaining at the door for a period of time so that you can enjoy real quality, connected, stress-free moments.
+As parents, this can obviously be hard to do, but you can always buy cbd online to help wash the stress away.

 For those times, you carve out a mentally safe space to be together without strife.
 This, inadvertently, improves wellbeing.